Arts + Climate Innovation: Coexistence with our Natural World

 A champion for applying Māori knowledge to climate problems to help all New Zealanders respond to the shifting climate.
 Ngāti Maniapoto / Waikato-Tainui.
 Earth Systems Scientist and Senior Lecturer at the University of Auckland.

-Inspirational spoken word poet, indigenous activist, Chairperson of 4 Tha Kulture, winner of NZ Storytellers 2019 and recipient of the Young Leader 2020 Women of Influence award.
+Inspirational spoken word poet, indigenous activist, Chairperson of 4 Tha Kulture, winner of NZ Storytellers 2019 and recipient of the Young Leader 2020 Women of Influence award and of the Supreme Award for Pacific Youth Advocacy 2020 sponsored by Pacific Cooperation Foundation.
 A powerful voice for young people at the age of 18.

 Distinguished Professor Dame Anne Salmond, ONZ DBE FRSNZ